kaitallaoua/zspotify/README.md

 ## Contributing

 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Please discuss any significant changes on the [discussion](https://github.com/kaitallaoua/zyspotify/discussions) tab before starting to save your time.

 - [GitHub Issues](https://github.com/kaitallaoua/zyspotify/issues) of this repository.
 - [DockerHub](https://hub.docker.com/r/kaitallaoua/zyspotify) of this repository.